napari/napari-workshop-template/napari-workshops/notebooks/manual_annotation.md

 nbscreenshot(viewer)
 ```

 Now start adding points, clicking once per cell, approximately in the center of the cell, with the appropriate `Points` layer selected.
-You can tell which `Points` layer is selected because it will be highlighted left in the layers list in the bottom left hand corner of the screen.
+You can tell which `Points` layer is selected because it will be highlighted in the layers list in the bottom left hand corner of the screen.
 You can rapidly switch between selected layers using the up and down keys.
 Also don't forget this is a z-slice so you should move up and down the slice, which can also be done with the left/ right key.

 ```{note}
 Points can be added in the 3D viewer mode, however it can be difficult to precisely control placement